RBLakshya/Auto-Typer-Zer0/README.md

 - **Proper app versions with Swift for Mac, and C# for Windows**: The project's current Python base code can ensure reliable use, limiting the possibility of doing so with languages like Swift.
 - **Remote Typing**: This is being developed to counter Codetantra SEA.
 Paste the code from one device onto a GitHub readme file, and it automatically starts typing on your (or multiple) devices.
 - **Pocket Edition**: Sideload the pocket version of Codetantra + AutoTyperZer0 to complete your assignments on your phone (Concept planned).

+## Known Bugs
+- macOS Version opens with two icons in Dock, this will be fixed once the app is switched to swift.
+- Collapsible text fields don't minimize on click unless another is opened, this will be fixed in coming updates.

 ---